QuentinWach/image-ranker/README.md

 This implementation ensures that images consistently chosen as better will rise in the rankings, while those consistently chosen as worse will fall.
 The system is self-correcting and allows for dynamic changes in rankings as more comparisons are made.

+---
+## Advanced Techniques
+- **Rank Matrix Factorisation (RMF)**: This is a more sophisticated approach to analyze and decompose rank matrices.
+RMF aims to find underlying patterns in ranking data, providing insights into the rankings that form the basis of the data.
+- **Nuclear Norm Minimization**: This technique is used for rank aggregation, especially when dealing with incomplete or noisy data.
+It involves finding a low-rank approximation of the pairwise comparison matrix.
+- **Hodge Decomposition**: This is an algorithm used for global ranking based on pairwise comparisons.
+It can be enhanced with matrix completion techniques to improve results when there are limited pairwise comparisons available.